 I can't wait to extend my experience empowering children to take charge of their nutrition and health at UM.
 I founded grow and grub in high school and donated hundreds of nutrient-dense meals to primary school children.
 Organizations such as Kids' Kitchen offers me a unique opportunity to socialize with like-minded individuals and continue my personal mission by helping mentor children in local communities about proper nutrition.

-The vast opportunities I find at UM cannot be understated.
-I see myself becoming a better person here by pulling all-nighters at the dude or participating in Maize Rage.
+The opportunities I find at UM cannot be understated.
 It'll be an honor to cross the Michigan league fountain and finally call myself a Wolverine.

 Hi Rayandra,